Saint Anne's R.C. Church

 The mystery of the most Holy Trinity is the center of our Catholic faith.
 The Holy Trinity are three distinct Persons in one God, sharing the same Divine Nature, co-equal and co-eternal.
 Each and every day the over 23,000 children in our Catholic schools in the Diocese of Rockville Centre begin their daily prayers in the Name of the Holy Trinity, and end it glorifying the Trinity through their actions.

-- Parish Outreach - Food distribution is open only on Thursdays from 9:00 am to 1:00 pm.
-Please continue to help those in need in any way you can by donating food or making a donation.
-You may drop it off at the Parish Office.
+- Parish Outreach - We will reopen our Parish Outreach Office on a limited schedule, Monday & Tuesday only 9:00 AM to 1:00 PM by appointment only.
+Only those who are parishioners in our church and known to us will be serviced first.
+Please continue to help those in need in any way you can by donating food or making monetary donations.
+You may drop off your donations at the Parish Office during regular business hours.

 - Pronto Food Distribution, on 128 Pine Air Drive, Bay Shore, NY 11706 is open Monday to Friday 9:00 to 2:00pm and Saturday 9:00 to 12:00 noon.